nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the `ResidentBook` and `VenueBook` data, i.e. all `Resident` and `Venue` objects (which are further contained in a `UniqueResidentList` object and `UniqueVenueList` object respectively)
+* stores the `ResidentBook` and `VenueBook` data, i.e. all `Resident` and `Venue` objects (which are further contained in a `UniqueResidentList` object and `UniqueVenueList` object respectively).
-* stores the currently selected venues and bookings, and the current set of visible and hidden table columns in separate `ObservableList` objects
+* stores the currently selected venues and bookings, and the current set of visible and hidden table columns in separate `ObservableList` objects.
-    * The `Resident` objects are contained in a `FilteredList<Resident>` which are exposed to the outside as an `ObservableList`.
+    * The `Resident` objects are contained in a `FilteredList<Resident>` which are exposed to the outside as an unmodifiable `ObservableList`.
+    * The `visibleFields` and `hiddenFields` are also exposed to the outside as unmodifiable `ObservableList` instances.
     * The UI can 'observe' these lists so that the UI automatically changes when the data in these lists change.
 * stores a `UserPref` object that represents the user's preferences.
-* does not depend on any of the other components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <!-- The references to Resident fields have been removed to reduce clutter -->